kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 ## 2020 Goals in Review

 The first thing I want to say, to anyone, is that if you are writing or reflecting on your own 2020 and you got less done than you planned... give yourself a break.
 Our way of life was upended, the pandemic has affected all of us in some way or another.
 If you got _anything_ done, you should be proud.
+For many, having motivation to "get things done" and "be productive" was far from their minds.

 Let's review what I had set out to do for 2020 and where I ended up.

 ## 2021 Goals
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTc5OTA0MDJdfQ==
+eyJoaXN0b3J5IjpbMjIyODQzMTU5XX0=
 -->